olebole/irafdoc/doc/quadred.ccdproc.rst

   <dd>If the image is a fringe image go to processing step 12.
 If a fringe
   correction is desired and this correction has not been performed, find the fringe calibration image of the appropriate subset.
-  The iillumination image must have the <tt>"mkfringe"</tt> processing flag or the
+  The iillumination image must have the <span style="font-family: monospace;">"mkfringe"</span> processing flag or the
   <b>ccdproc</b> will abort with an error.
 The ratio of the input
   image exposure time to the fringe image exposure time is determined.
   If there is a fringe scaling in the image header then this factor